Famous Cigar Smokers

 Featured on the cover of Cigar Aficionado, method actor Jack Nicholson had to have a spot on our list due to the fact that he always found the time to enjoy a smoke when he could.

-Mr. Jack Nicholson is famous for iconic roles such as “Batman”, “The Shining” and “One Flew Over the Cuckoo’s Nest”.
+When talking about famous people smoking cigars, Mr. Jack Nicholson comes to mind.
+He is famous for iconic roles such as “Batman”, “The Shining” and “One Flew Over the Cuckoo’s Nest”.
 Nicholson discovered his love for cigars while on set in Canada of the 1973’s “The Last Detail” where they could be legally imported from Cuba.
 Nicholson states he enjoys smoking cigars from Cohiba, Macanudo, Montecristo, and Romeo y Julieta.

 While doing research on one of the most notorious gangsters in American history, there were very few pictures of Al Capone without smoking a cigar.
 Personally, I’ve always correlated the mob with smoking cigars.